 Froebel House is a small, friendly preparatory school in the Avenues area of Hull with an age range of 4-11 years.

 The philosophy of Froebel House is to provide a firm foundation upon which all aspects of education will be built.
 It is our belief that education is a route to a spiritual, moral, social, cultural, physical and mental development and, thus, the well-being of the individual.
 We believe in equal opportunities for all the children in our school, irrespective of social background, culture, race, gender or ability.
-In order to ensure future progress and success, we aim to provide a curriculum that is broad and balanced.
-We follow the School Curriculum and provide a learning environment that is motivating and caring.
+To ensure future progress and success, we aim to provide a curriculum that is broad and balanced and that provides a learning environment that is motivating and caring.

 Froebel House has three main aims in the school curriculum:

 - To provide opportunities for all pupils to learn and to achieve.

 - To promote pupils’ spiritual, moral, social and cultural development and to prepare all pupils for the opportunities, responsibilities and experiences of life.

 - To enable all pupils to move on to their next educational stage with confidence.